 Customizing Your Form

-Each Form Block is a special block containing other nested blocks.
+The Form Block is a special block which contains other nested blocks.
 Each form field is its own block within the main Form Block.

 These internal form field blocks can be customized and rearranged within the primary Form Block.
 Forms can also be customized using the block settings (described here) or advanced filters (described here).